 The sparklers make use of the Stephan-Boltzmann law to emit glittery chemical particles in the environment.
 When a firecracker or a sparkler is lit, it undergoes a significant increase in temperature.
 According to the Stephan-Boltzmann law, the temperature of the object is proportional to the energy radiated by it, which is why the sparkler appears less shiny in the beginning and gets lustrous afterwards.

 4. LPG Gas Stove

 Cooking food on a gas stove is the best example to observe Stephan-Boltzmann law in real life.
 The heat energy generated by the burner does not reach the utensil or the food directly but follow a radiative path.
-The rate of transfer of radiations is proportional to the size of the object, which is why a burner smaller in size radiates energy slower as compared to the burner which is larger in size.
+The rate of transfer of radiations is proportional to the size of the object, which is why smaller burners radiate energy at a slower rate as compared to large-size burners.

 A bonfire is often used during winters to keep the surroundings warm.
-The warmth produced by the bonfire can easily be felt from afar.
-This effectively makes use of Stephan-Boltzmann law because the heat energy is emitted in the surroundings in the form of radiations.
+The warmth produced by the bonfire can be easily felt from afar.
+This effectively makes use of the Stephan-Boltzmann law because the heat energy is emitted in the surroundings in the form of radiations.